 Find(), Find_Next() Method Example

-First, let us look at the traditional way to look up several data values for a given key variable.
-I want to look up every transaction that each of the customers in the Customers data set have made.
+First, let us look at the traditional way to lookup several data values for a given key variable.
+I want to look up every transaction that each of the customers in the Customers data set has made.
 Therefore, I want to lookup (possibly) several data values from Transactions for each customer.

 I can do this by setting up a hash object with CustID as the key and Quantity as the data variable.
 Then I read the Customers data set sequentially.
 Finally, I use a do loop and use the Find() Method in the first iteration to look up the first data value for the implicitly specified key.
 If the key variable is found, I invoke the Output Statement and use the Find_Next() Method to read the next data values for the key into the PDV.
 This continues until all data values are retrieved for the given key.
 The If 0 Then Set Statement ensures parameter type match.